 Of course, students not following these guidelines may still be able to complete the major but may not be able to spend a full year abroad and may be limited in pursuing other academic designations (minor, major, certificate).
 For more information on the suggested guidelines, please feel free to contact an INBM faculty member for clarification.
 Honors Candidates for honors in the INBM major must obtain at least a 3.6 overall GPA, be in the top 10% of the senior class majors by major GPA and earn, or be on track to earn, an A or A- in INBM 400.
 After meeting these criteria, candidates will be invited to produce an individual analysis of a business case study that will be presented formally to the INBM faculty.
 The faculty will award honors to those presentations judged to have honors quality.
 Courses 100 Fundamentals of Business This course features an introductory focus on a wide range of business subjects including the following: business in a global environment; forms of business ownership including small businesses, partnerships, multinational and domestic corporations, joint ventures, and franchises; management decision making; ethics; marketing; accounting; management information systems; human resources; finance; business law; taxation; uses of the internet in business; and how all of the above are integrated into running a successful business.
 You will learn how a company gets ideas, develops products, raises money, makes its products, sells them and accounts for the money earned and spent.
 This course will not fulfill a distribution requirement.
 Attributes: Appropriate for First-Year, LAWP Policy Elective, Sustainability Connections 110 Fundamentals of Accounting This is a core course designed to provide students with a fundamental knowledge of the "language of business" and its applications for decision-making purposes.
 The course is organized into three sections.
 In the first section students learn about the accounting cycle- essentially the analysis and recording of financial transactions and the preparation of financial statements in accordance with Generally Accepted Accounting Principles (GAAP).
 The second section of the course focuses on the analysis and interpretation of financial statements.
 This section emphasizes the use of financial information by external stakeholders for decision making.
 The third section of the course concentrates on the fundamentals of management accounting.
 This section centers on the use of accounting information for operational performance evaluation as well as operational and capital decision making.
-By the end of the course, students will understand the basic principles and concepts of accounting, the business and economic activities that generate accounting information, how accounting information is used by internal and external stakeholders for economic decision making, and how accounting affects society and individuals.
-Attributes: Appropriate for First-Year, Quantitative Reasoning 220 Managerial Decision Making Applies the principles and methods of economics to analyze problems faced by managers in a business or other type of organization.
+By the end of the course, students will understand the basic principles and concepts of accounting information is used by internal and external stakeholders for economic decision making, and how accounting affects society and individuals.
+Attributes: Appropriate for First-Year, Quantitative Reasoning 190 Special Topics in International Business and Management A topics course examining topical issues in international management.
+Offerings presume no prior business or management knowledge and are suitable for both first year students and non-majors.
+Examples of possible topics include: financial literacy, decision-making or leadership.
+220 Managerial Decision Making Applies the principles and methods of economics to analyze problems faced by managers in a business or other type of organization.
 This course emphasizes how managers can (and should) use economic tools to further the objectives of the organization.
 Emphasis is on application of theory to actual business decisions.
 Many applications will require students to build economic models using spreadsheets, just as they will be required to do in a business setting.
 Prerequisite: ECON 111 and INBM 110.